 A bouquet garni (French for garnished bouquet) is a simple trick used by many chefs to infuse flavorful herbs into sauces.
-There are many variety of bouquet garnis used.
+There are many varieties of bouquet garnis used.
 And different garnis will make the same dish taste very differently, even when all the same ingredients are used.
 It is a great way to give favorite dishes a fresh new spin.

 Bouquet garnis are tied together with string – which is where they get the name bouquet.
 While there are traditional bouquets, you can also make your own.
 You should ideally use at least 3-4 herbs in a bouquet, and you can even add spices to the bouquet as well.